1

 We will provide any necessary and reasonable accommodation for students with disabilities, including accommodations for all of the exams.
 If you qualify for testing accommodations, please get the required documentation from the Disability and Access office.
 Bring me the documentation after class or during my in-person office hours and I will give you all the information you need to schedule your exams through the Chemistry department office.

 For students with accommodations registered with the Disability and Access office, on the day of the exam you can take the exam in the Chemistry department testing center anytime between 9 AM and 5 PM if that timing works for you.
 Click here to schedule those exams.
-If that timeframe does not work for you, then please come to Waggener 101 (WAG 101) starting at 4 PM on the night of the exam.
+If that timeframe does not work for you, then please come to UTC 1.132 starting at 4 PM on the night of the exam for the midterms.
 That room will be distraction free and will be available until 10 PM with a proctor present.
 Please come see me after class if you have any questions.
+Note if have provided me with your accomodations letter and you are taking your exam in UTC 1.132, you do NOT need to check with us ahead of time, just report to the room when you are ready to take the exam and there will be one waiting for you.

 Policy on Exam Coverage:

-You will be responsible for all material covered up to the Tuesday lecture before each midterm.
+You will be responsible for all material covered up to tthrough Monday lecture the week of each midterm.

 Review Session Information